 Streamlabs OBS is a free streaming app built on the open-source OBS (Open Broadcast Systems) app.
 The software provides a streamlined user interface and claims to have the fastest set-up process on the market.
 The all-in-one application is designed to make streaming simple, and it comes with built-in tools that will be especially helpful for streamers looking to build a consistent audience on platforms like Twitch or YouTube.
 These include tools for engagement, growth and monetization.
 Streamlabs also offers a mobile app, allowing users to access Streamlabs tools while streaming from a mobile device.

 While some larger live productions may run into limitations with Streamlabs OBS, it’s accessibility and ease of use bump it up to the top of our list.

-The Blackmagic ATEM Mini Pro is a live production switcher that allows for direct streaming via its Ethernet connection.
-The new Pro version retains all of the features found on the original ATEM Mini.
-However, it sports a few new extra features for recording, streaming and monitoring.
-Most notable, the ATEM Mini Pro allows you to switch and stream up to four HDMI inputs directly to platforms like Twitch, YouTube and Facebook.
-Or, you can connect to a computer via USB to use the ATEM Mini Pro as a webcam input.
+The Blackmagic ATEM Mini Pro ISO HDMI is a live production switcher that allows for direct streaming via its Ethernet connection.
+The ATEM Mini Pro ISO HDMI allows you to switch and stream up to four HDMI inputs directly to platforms like Twitch, YouTube and Facebook.
+Or, you can connect to a computer via USB to use the ATEM Mini Pro ISO HDMI as a webcam input.

-However, if you don’t need the stream encoding capability, consider the ATEM Mini, priced at $295.
+If you need a livestream switcher, consider the ATEM Mini, priced at $795.